British Titan Products: Tioxide International

 Between 1956 and 1966 production capacity was lifted from 100,000 tons a year to 162,000 tons.
 There was now a British labour force of 2,660 and another 1,300 in its Tioxide International plants in Australia (making Austiox), South Africa, Canada, France (Tioxide SA) and Sierra Leone.
 The factories took supplies from BTP mines around the world.

 Plants were added in Calais and Greatham, County Durham and BTP claimed to be the second largest producer of titanium dioxide in the world.

 Tioxide Group

-British Titan Limited became Tioxide Group Limited at the beginning of 1976. when its ownership was:
+British Titan Pigments became Tioxide Group at the beginning of 1976. when its ownership was: